netscaler/netscaler-xds-adaptor/README.md

 | Citrix ADC | Citrix ADC CPX | Yes|
 | Citrix ADC | Envoyproxy | Yes |
 | Envoyproxy | Citrix ADC CPX | Yes |

-You can deploy Citrix ADC with Istio using Kubernetes YAML or Helm charts.
-To deploy Citrix ADC with Istio using Kubernetes YAML, see [Deployment](deployment/README.md).

 To deploy Citrix ADC with Istio using Helm charts, see the following links: